microsoft/migrate-spring-apps-to-azure-training/04-enable-continuous-deployment/README.md

 ## Create a Release pipeline for Auth Service

+__❗*Note:* These instructions will change when dedicated Azure Spring Cloud tasks become available.__

 Under "Pipelines", click on "Releases" and then on "New Pipeline".

 Click on "Empty Job" in the "Select a Template" pane.